Sajeg/QR-Code-Experiment/README.md

 ## QR Code Experiment

-This is a Jetpack Compose Android app for transferring large strings between devices via QR Code.
+This is a Jetpack Compose Android app for transferring large strings between devices via animated QR Code.
 It was a fun project to create and will remain a small-scale application.

 ## Branches